-Sections 5.1 and 5.7 provide description of locating and sizing a denitrification PRB, respectively.
+Sections 5.1 and 5.7 describe locating and sizing a denitrification PRB, respectively.
 Input parameters for PRB size will be determined based on identifying where a reduction of nitrogen flux using a PRB will support attainment of a watershed-specific target, groundwater sampling results, and access.
+Key size parameters include:

-- Barrier Length (Perpendicular to Groundwater Flow) - Barrier Width (Parallel to Groundwater Flow) - Depth of Top of Barrier (based on groundwater sampling) - Depth of Bottom of Barrier (based on groundwater sampling)
+- Barrier length (perpendicular to groundwater flow). - Barrier width (parallel to groundwater flow).

+- Depth of top of barrier (based on groundwater sampling). - Depth of bottom of barrier (based on groundwater sampling).